theGuen/unbeatable-zig/README.md

  - Recording will loaded on the destination pad
  - You can still use the old pad while recording...

+The File Menu shows a list of folders and mp3/wav files
+ - up/down for selecting an item
+ - right to load mp3/wav or enter directory
+ - left to parent dir

-for now you can load samples on startup
+But for now you can also load samples on startup

 ```
 >zig-out/bin/unbeatable-zig testdata/drum.wav ...